Facing Many Unknowns, States Rush To Plan Distribution Of COVID-19 Vaccines

 The lack of clarity about funding troubles Dr. Kelly Moore, associate director of immunization education at the Immunization Action Coalition and the former director of Tennessee's immunization program.

-States need additional funds to be able to carry out the plans they're submitting to CDC, she says.
-"They need to be able to invest in manpower, in I.T. systems and in the people to use them," she explains, adding that those who are brought in to run the vaccination campaigns from other parts of the health department like STD clinics and family planning, will also need to be backfilled.
+States need additional funds to be able to carry out the plans they're submitting to the CDC, she says.
+"They need to be able to invest in manpower, in I.T. systems and in the people to use them," she explains, adding that those who are brought in to run the vaccination campaigns from other parts of the health department like STD clinics and family planning will also need to be backfilled.

 "A lot of things need to be paid for with these billions of dollars," she says.
 "Even the best laid plans can't be executed if you don't have the resources to do so."